RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 ### Grazing

 The grazing mod from Farming Simulator 17 has been integrated directly into Seasons 19.
-Animals in pens that have grass will consume the grass as replacement for the grass in the trough.
+Animals in pens that have grass will consume the grass as a replacement for the grass in the trough.
 Be careful, as the grass in a pen can be completely eaten already.
-This depends on the size of the pen, on the amount of animals, and the time of year.
+This depends on the size of the pen, the amount of animals, and the time of year.

 The changes of the animal pens into placeables that plant their own grass, together with more engine changes, allow for automatic detection of the grass.
 No map changes are required.
 The only requirement is that the animal pen has grass.

 ### Water pump

 The animals require a lot of attention.
 Daily feeding, daily watering, maybe even daily riding.
-The water requirements of the animals have been corrected to be more to realistic standards.
-To make it easier for players to have water in the troughs, a new water pump can be placed near the animal pen: it will automatically keep the water level of the water troughs at a minimum of 15%.
+The water requirements of the animals have been corrected to be more realistic.
+To make it easier for players to have water in the troughs a new water pump can be placed near the animal pen.
+It will automatically keep the water level of the water troughs at a minimum of 15%.
 The water cost is subtracted from your account.

 {% include big_image.html title="Grass being mown" url="/assets/img/blog/whatsnew19/grass.jpg" %}

 ## Better grass handling

-The many engine and script changes in Farming Simulator 19 allowed for many new features.
-Two of those are a multi-step grass drying process, and improved rotting.
+The engine and script changes in Farming Simulator 19 allowed for many new features.
+Two of those are a multi-step grass drying process and improved rotting.

 A new multi-step drying process has been added to create hay.
 When cutting wet grass, it needs to be tedded.
 Afterwards it needs to dry in the sun to become hay.
 When cutting dry (low moisture) grass, it does not need tedding but still needs to dry.
 This means that making hay now depends on the weather.
 Good planning is required.
 The more detailed forecast will certainly help here.